 1. Tailor Your Emails to Couples At The Right Time in The Planning Process

 We can't emphasize this one enough.
-Send content only to couples who are most likely to care about it and you'll see dramatically better open rates and engagements than if you had just emailed everyone.
+Send content and a newsletter only to the couples who are most likely to care about it and you'll see dramatically better open rates and engagements than if you had just emailed everyone.
 We've found time and time again that emails catered to couples at the right time in the planning process out-perform those that aren't personalized in the same way.

 How To Make This Lesson Work For You: Understand where you typically fall in the planning process and tailor your content to that phase.
 For example, if you're a photographer, you'll be looking to target couples who are toward the very beginning of the planning process, whereas if you're a makeup artist, you'll most likely be looking to target couples who are closer to the date.
 But what types of content works for each stage?
 We could write a book on that, but here's a start: Couples who are recently engaged are most likely to engage with all types of wedding related content.
 Since they're just getting started, they tend to open and engage with wedding content that is very high-level.
 Think: topics like wedding colors, wedding venues, styles and themes, wedding dresses and planning and budgeting advice.
 Couples who are much closer to their wedding dates are highly unlikely to open content about venues or photographers and more likely to love topics like first dance songs, hairstyle ideas, and timeline advice.